-This feature is available with G Suite Business, Education, and Enterprise editions.
+This feature is available with G Suite Business, Education, Enterprise, and Drive Enterprise editions.
 Compare editions

 You can use shared drives in Google Drive to store, search, and access files with a team.
 Shared drive files belong to the team instead of an individual.
-Even if members leave, the files stay exactly where they are so your team can continue to share information and work.
+Even if members leave, the files stay in place so your team can keep sharing information and work anywhere, from any device.

-|Find files even after an employee leaves||Files are owned by a team and organization, not by an individual.
-When an employee leaves the organization and their accounts are deleted, their files remain in Team Drives.|
+|Find files after an employee leaves||Your organization owns the files in a shared drive, not an individual.
+When an employee leaves and an admin deletes their account, their files remain in shared drives.|

-|Improved sharing rules||All members of a Team Drive see the same content.|
+|Improved sharing rules||All members of a shared drive see the same content.|

-|Content discoverability||When you add a user to a Google Group, that user is automatically added to all the Team Drives that include that group.|
+|Content discoverability||Adding a user to a group in Google Groups automatically adds them to all the shared drives that include that group.|

-|Synchronize content on your desktop||Users can access their Team Drives on their computer using Drive File Stream.
+|Synchronize content on your desktop||Users can access their shared drives on their computer using Drive File Stream.
 For details on setting it up for your organization, see Deploy Drive File Stream.|

 |What types of files can you add?||All file types except files from Google Maps||All file types|

-|Who owns files and folders?||The team||The individual who created the file or folder|
+|Who owns files and folders?||Your organization||The individual who created the file or folder|

 |Can I move files and folders?||